Arm and Hand Injuries

 Consulting an experienced personal injury lawyer is always your best course of action.
 In many cases, a third-party liability claim may be pursued against someone other than your employer.
 In cases of car accidents or other personal injury claims, your long-term medical needs must be thoroughly explored and documented when determining appropriate compensation.

-If your or a loved one has suffered a serious arm or hand injury, contact the Boston personal injury lawyers and wrongful death attorneys at the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation to discuss your rights.
+If your or a loved one has suffered a serious arm or hand injury, contact the Boston personal injury lawyers and wrongful death attorneys at Jeffrey Glassman Injury Lawyers today for a free and confidential consultation to discuss your rights.
 We will arrange to meet you at the place of your choosing, even at home or in the hospital.
 And you'll pay no fees unless we are successful in making a recovery.